aitalshashank2/EndGem/README.md

         path                    -VARCHAR(1023)     -NOT NULL
         Course                  -VARCHAR(255)      -NOT NULL

+     UserInfo : UserName - VARCHAR(255);
+                Password - VARCHAR(255);
+                Email    - VARCHAR(511).

 Functionality of the website:

-Files can be added by anyone.
+Files can be added by anyone who has a valid g-suite id.
 The website is designed to display the documents which would play a vital role in the elevnth hour preparation of the various courses.
-It displays top 6 documents of each course (soul, time, mind, power, reality and space) and also has a global leaderboard For the management of documents and to prevent spam attacks, a functionality of admin login has been provided.
+It displays top 6 documents of each course (soul, time, mind, power, reality and space) in a local leaderboard and also has a global leaderboard
+For the management of documents and to prevent spam attacks, a functionality of admin login has been provided.
 The admin has the ability of deleting contents.

+The login status of the user is preserved using cookies.
+Any internal webpage of the website cannot be accessed without adequate authorization.